Monday Night Brewing

 Monday Night Brewing is a craft brewery founded in 2006 by Jonathan Baker, Jeff Heck, and Joel Iverson in Atlanta, Georgia.

+Peter Kiley is the Brewmaster for Monday Night Brewing.
+Jeff Heck is the chief operations officer and Joel Iverson is the chief project officer.

 History

 In 2006, founders Jonathan Baker, Jeff Heck, and Joel Iverson met in a Bible study group through Atlanta Westside Presbyterian Church.
-They began hanging out and brewing beer in Heck's garage on Monday nights, and started putting together a business plan to open their own brewery.
-In 2011, they launched Eye Patch Ale and Drafty Kilt Scotch Ale, which were brewed under contract by Thomas Creek Brewery in South Carolina.
+They began hanging out and brewing beer in Heck's garage on Monday nights, and started creating a business plan to open their own brewery.
+In 2011, they launched Eye Patch Ale and Drafty Kilt Scotch Ale, brewed under contract by Thomas Creek Brewery in South Carolina.

 In 2012, they acquired a 20,000-square-foot building at 670 Trabert Ave.
 NW, Atlanta, next to the Atlanta Hemphill Water Treatment Plant, and installed a 30-barrel brewhouse.
-In January 2013, Peter Kiley (Brewmaster), joined the team and they brewed their first batch of beer at the new location, and opened to the public for tastings and tours.
+In January 2013, Peter Kiley (Brewmaster) joined the team.
+They brewed their first batch of beer at the new location and opened to the public for tastings and tours.

-The brewery's classic necktie theme and official motto "Weekends Are Overrated" derived from the founders' white collar background: "We started as white collar guys, and when we'd come home on a Monday, we'd loosen our ties and brew beer," said Baker, who has the title, Marketing Guy and Master of Mind Control.
+The brewery's classic necktie theme and official motto, "Weekends Are Overrated," derived from the founders' white-collar background.

+Recognition

 Monday Night's Bourbon Barrel Drafty Kilt won a gold medal at the 2014 Great American Beer Festival.
 Han Brolo Pale Ale won first place in a blind taste test sponsored by Paste Magazine in April 2018, beating out over 150 other entries.